mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 - **Dynamic**: Yes
 - **Default**: 0s

-Specify how many seconds a slave is allowed to be behind the master.
-The lag of a slave must be less than the configured value in order for it to be used for routing.
+Specify how many seconds a replica is allowed to be behind the primary.
+The lag of a replica must be less than the configured value in order for it to be used for routing.
 If set to 0 (the default value), the feature is disabled.

-In MaxScale 2.5.0, the slave lag must be less than `max_slave_replication_lag` whereas in older versions the slave lag had to be less than or equal to `max_slave_replication_lag`.
-This means that in MaxScale 2.5.0 it is possible to define, with `max_slave_replication_lag=1`, that all slaves must be up to date in order for them to be used for routing.
+In MaxScale 2.5.0, the replica lag must be less than `max_slave_replication_lag` whereas in older versions the replica lag had to be less than or equal to `max_slave_replication_lag`.
+This means that in MaxScale 2.5.0 it is possible to define, with `max_slave_replication_lag=1`, that all replicas must be up to date in order for them to be used for routing.

-Note that this feature does not guarantee that writes done on the master are visible for reads done on the slave.
+Note that this feature does not guarantee that writes done on the primary are visible for reads done on the replica.
 This is mainly due to the method of replication lag measurement.
 For a feature that guarantees this, refer to [`causal_reads`](#causal_reads).